wimhugo/openrel/docs/guide/03_Policies.md

 The Agreement subclass is designed to capture the results of a negotiation between Parties, but lacks the ability to record metadata about that negotiation.
 By definition, rejected Requests do not end up in Agreements, and as such, there will be no record of them.

-As indicated earlier, OpenREL adds a subclass that is a specialisation of odrl:Policy, called an openrel:Negotiation.
+As indicated earlier, OpenREL adds a subclass that is a specialisation of **odrl:Policy**, called an **openrel:PolicyCollection**.
 This subclass can record additional metadata about a negotiated Agreement (or ‘disagreement’), and by definition contains records of unsuccessful Requests and the reason(s) why they were not successful.

 Such ‘disagreements’ will be much more common in cases where a Request is evaluated against a Licence, since a Licence is not negotiable.

 Negotiation instances also encode two other cases:

 1. The combined outcome of one or more Licences, Access Rules, and Process Rules that apply in a given context.
-It might be a common occurrence for this negotiation to fail, for example if Access Rules satisfying a Data Subjects requirements do not match the Licence applied to the Asset.
+It might be a common occurrence for this negotiation to fail, for example if Access Rules satisfying a Data Subject's requirements do not match the Licence applied to the Asset.
 2. The combination of a number of input Policies (typically Licences) that are associated with Assets that are combined into a new derived Asset, since if these input Policies cannot be merged, it is technically not feasible to create the derivation since it cannot be licenced (no Policy can be formulated that satisfies the rules of all input Policies).
 The outcome of this negotiation is either a new combined Licence, or a Negotiation record of the incompatibility.

-The right-hand panel in Figure 3.2 shows this workflow.
+The right-hand panel in Figure 3.2 shows this workflow, and in practice, these last two example cases will likely not be evaluated at the time of use, but pre-evaluated using ***Reasoner*** capabilities as envisaged by the ***EvaluationDetail*** class.

-In practice there will likely be a very large number of Negotiation instances and these are not centralised or even federated, and hence will be accessible only locally (for example, in repository records).
-The exception will be generalised Negotiation instances that are quite common - we will discuss these in more detail later on.
+The records of negotiation are encoded in a ***PolicyCollection*** using the ***EvaluationDetail*** class and its properties, as defined earlier.
+In practice there will likely be a very large number of negotiation instances and these are not centralised or even federated, and hence will be accessible only locally (for example, in repository records).
+The exception will be generalised ***PolicyCollection*** instances that are quite common, which can be encoded using predefined ***EvaluationDetail*** individuals (instances).

-## Examples of COnflicting Licences, Platform Process Rules, and/ or Data Subject Access Rules
+## Examples of Conflicting Licences, Platform Process Rules, and/ or Data Subject Access Rules

 Figure 3.3 shows 2 examples of contradicting rules present in licences and other rules: in both cases platform Process Rules and data subject Access Rules are not compatible with the selected licence.
 There are potentially hundreds of thousands of such occurrences in operational repositories.